-Navigate to the QGIS-Documentation repository page and click on the VFork button in the button in the upper right corner.
+Navigate to the QGIS-Documentation repository page and click on the button in the upper right corner.

-In your GitHub account you will find a QGIS-Documentation repository (https://github.com/ <YourName>/QGIS-Documentation).
+In your GitHub account you will find a QGIS-Documentation repository (https://github.com/<YourName>/QGIS-Documentation).
 This repository is a copy of the official QGIS-Documentation repository where you have full write access and you can make changes without affecting the official documentation.